Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 Now is the time to add these little extras.

 The duct tape can be very forgiving and perfection is not important but try to keep the surface of your shoe last as smooth as possible.

-Ready to Use
+Your Lasts Are Ready to Use

-Your shoe Lasts are now complete.
+Your shoe lasts are now complete.

-Mark the size or the name of the wearer underneath each foot if you are making Lasts on a variety of feet.
+Mark the size or the name of the wearer underneath each foot if you are making lasts on a variety of feet.

-- How to make Wet Felted Slippers using Duct Tape Shoe Lasts
+- How to Make Wet-Felted Slippers Using Duct Tape Shoe Lasts

-This is the second part in a two part wet felting tutorial.
-It is aimed at people who find it difficult to find footwear to fit them.
-These Duct Tape Shoe Lasts provide the perfect solution.
+This tutorial is aimed at people who find it difficult to find footwear to fit them.
+These duct tape shoe lasts allow you to make custom-fit felted boots.

 © 2014 Sally Gulbrandsen